 The Econlinguistics Research Group (ERG) was established 2019 in order to foster interdisciplinary research with a focus on the economics of language.
 As such, the group consists of data scientists, financial economists and researchers from related fields.
 Please direct any inquires towards firstname.lastname@example.org

-It is relatively easy for us humans to detect when a question we asked has not been answered - we teach this skill to a computer.
-Using a supervised machine learning framework on a large training set of questions and answers, we identify 1,027 trigrams that signal non-answers.
-We show that this glossary has economic relevance by applying it to contemporaneous stock market reactions after earnings conference calls.
+It is relatively easy for us humans to detect when a question we asked has not been answered – we aim to teach this skill to a computer.
+Using a supervised machine learning framework on a large training set of questions and answers, we identify 1,364 trigrams that signal non-answers in earnings call Q&A. We show that this glossary has economic relevance by applying it to contemporaneous stock market reactions after earnings calls.
 Our findings suggest that obstructing the flow of information leads to significantly lower cumulative abnormal stock returns and higher implied volatility.
-Our metric is designed to be of general applicability for Q&A situations, and hence, is capable of identifying non-answers outside the contextual domain of financial earnings conference calls.
+As both our method and glossary are free of financial context, we believe that the measure is applicable to other fields with a Q&A setup outside the contextual domain of financial earnings conference calls.

 A. Barth, S. Mansouri, F. Woebbeking and S. Zörgiebel.
-How to Talk down Your Stock Returns, 2019.
+How to Talk down Your Stock Performance, 2021.

 Through permanent links, working with the glossaries on econlinguistics.org is as easy as: